 Jim Elliott

-James (Jim) Thomas Elliott, Jr. was born in St. Louis, Missouri, to James (Doc) Thomas Elliott, Sr. and Helen Binsbachar Elliott.
+James (Jim) Elliott, Jr. was born in St. Louis, Missouri, to James and Helen Elliott.
 As the second of five children, Jim spent his early childhood in Baldwin City, Kansas, before moving to Fayetteville, Arkansas, in 1970.
-It was here that Jim began his athletic career, playing football at Ramay Junior High School from 1971 to 1974 and continuing at Fayetteville High School from 1974 to 1977.
+It was here that Jim began his athletic career, playing football at Ramay Junior High School from 1971-1974 and continuing at Fayetteville High School from 1974-1977.
 A standout two-sport athlete, Jim excelled in both football and track, notably breaking the Ramay shot put record in 1974 with a throw of 53-11.
+Jim’s impressive performance in track continued on to high school as he finished first place in the Meet of Champs with a throw of 56 8 ½.

 Today, Jim resides in Gilbert, Arizona, where he reflects on a successful athletic journey that began with his early years in Kansas and continued to Fayetteville, where his high school and college accomplishments left an enduring impact.
 Jim's legacy as a multi-sport athlete and his contributions to the University of Arkansas football program remain an important part of his athletic history.